hans-jorg/efm32gg-stk3700-gcc-cmsis/Installing-Tools.md

 And the use a tool, to combine the information of callgraph and stack usage.

-An important note is that function called thru function pointer and interrupts are not considered.
+An important note is that functions called thru function pointers or interrupts are not considered.

 A list of these tools: